-The Port used the alternative measurement method permitted under GASB Statement No. 45.
-Data (e.g., age range, years of service, active age average, etc.) is compiled into the Office of State Actuary GASB No. 45 reporting tool for all active and inactive members to determine the Actuarial Accrued Liability (AAL) and normal cost.
-The Office of the State Actuary report involves calculations that require assumptions about future economic and demographic events.
-Consistent with GASB reporting requirements, the Office of the State Actuary assumed a pay-as-you-go funding policy when selecting the assumed rate of investment return of 4%.
-General and salary inflation are the same as those used in the June 30, 2017 Actuarial Valuation Report (AVR) issued by the Office of the State Actuary.
-Cost inflation begins at approximately 8% in 2014 and decreases to an ultimate rate of about 5% in 2093.
+The Port used the alternative measurement method permitted under GASB Statement No. 75.
+Data (e.g., age range, years of service, active age average, etc.) is compiled into the Office of State Actuary (OSA) GASB No. 75 reporting tool for all active and inactive members to determine the total pension liability and the total pension expense.
+The OSA report involves calculations that require assumptions about future economic and demographic events.
+Consistent with GASB reporting requirements, the Office of the State Actuary assumed a pay-as-you-go funding policy when selecting the assumed rate of investment return of 3.58%-3.87%, a decrease from 4% used in 2017.
+General and salary inflation are the same as those used in the June 30, 2017 Actuarial Valuation Report (AVR) issued by the OSA.
+Cost inflation begins at approximately 7% and decreases to an ultimate rate of about 5% in 2080.
 Participation percentage, percentage of spouses' coverage, and Medicare coverage was determined by the Office of the State Actuary.
-The average cost of medical plans providing coverage before Medicare eligibility decreased by 7.2%; the average cost for Medicare medical plans increased by 4.3%.
-Actual medical cost inflation since the last valuation date was lower than the assumed rate of approximately 14.6%.
 Covered payroll is assumed to grow at 3.75% per year.